vippsas/vipps-ecom-api/vipps-ecom-api.md

 request while the transaction is in the `INITIATE` stage.

-This may be useful in face-to-face situations where a customer's phone runs out of battery, or if the customer suddenly changes his/her mind and want to buy more and the amount for the payment increases.
+This may be useful in face-to-face situations where a customer's phone runs out of battery, or if the customer suddenly changes their mind and wants to buy more and the amount for the payment increases.
 This should not be considered a consistent or guaranteed operation, as the `/cancel` request depends on actions taken by the user in the app.